 It’s all well and good knowing why doorbell cameras are sometimes subject to frost and fog, but how do you deal with it?
 Learn how to prevent frozen security cameras with these five clever tricks.

+Proper doorbell camera installation is your best defense against winter fog and frost.
+Strategic placement can eliminate freezing issues before they start.
 Unfortunately, it’s not often as straightforward as positioning other smart home technologies.
 After all, security cameras often need to be outdoors.
+Follow these doorbell camera placement tips:

 If concerned your doorbell camera isn’t sufficiently waterproof, try applying Rain-X or similar water-repellent products.
 These solutions create a waterproof coating on the casing of the camera, making the surface too slippery for water molecules to stay on.